suryo182/random-user/README.md

 # Random User App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Typescript.

 ## About this project